-If the Group fulfils a performance obligation at a specific time (e.g. the supply of goods with installation or placing in service at a point in time), to determine the specific time when the customer gets the control of a promised asset and the Group fulfils a performance obligation, the stipulations regarding the transfer of control will be analyzed together with the indicators of such transfer, especially the acceptance of the asset by the customer, which can be certified by signing the commissioning protocol/startup report or the explicit acceptance for payment.
+If SC Electromagnetica SA fulfills a performance obligation at a specific time (e.g. the supply of goods with installation or placing in service at a point in time), to determine the specific time when the customer gets the control of a promised asset and SC Electromagnetica fulfills a performance obligation, the stipulations regarding the transfer of control will be analyzed together with the indicators of such transfer, especially the acceptance of the asset by the customer, which can be certified by signing the commissioning protocol/startup report or the explicit acceptance for payment.